X10 - overview

 The X10 project began in 2004 as part of the IBM PERCS project (Productive Easy-to-use Reliable Computer Systems) in the DARPA program on High Productivity Computer Systems.
-Although the PERCS project concluded in 2012, the X10 project continues to pursue an active research agenda and will be entering its second decade in 2014.
+Although the PERCS project concluded in 2012, the X10 project continues to pursue an active research agenda.

 X10 is a class-based, strongly-typed, garbage-collected, object-oriented language.
 To support concurrency and distribution, X10 uses the Asynchronous Partitioned Global Address Space programming model (APGAS).
 This model introduces two key concepts -- places and asynchronous tasks -- and a few mechanisms for coordination.
 With these, APGAS can express both regular and irregular parallelism, message-passing-style and active-message-style computations, fork-join and bulk-synchronous parallelism.
 In contrast to hybrid models like MPI+OpenMP, the same constructs underpin both intra- and inter-place concurrency.